Sheldon Adelson: Israeli-American Council

 At the November 2017 conference of the Israeli-American Council (IAC), Adelson declared that the organization should become primarily a political lobbying group on Israel-related issues.
 In contrast to the American Israel Public Affairs Committee (AIPAC), which supports a two-state solution and continued aid to the Palestinians, Adelson charted a course for IAC to oppose both of these positions; Adelson himself opposed a two-state solution.
 Israeli journalist Chemi Shalev said that IAC had not intended to become a political pressure group and that Adelson had "hijacked" it for his "hard-right agenda".

 Internet gambling

 Adelson fought against internet-based gambling in his later life.
-Despite the legalization, and acceptance from many Las Vegas Casino CEOs, Adelson poured money into candidates wanting to overturn state legislation that legalizes online gambling.
+Despite the legalization, and acceptance from many Las Vegas casino CEOs, Adelson poured money into candidates wanting to overturn state legislation that legalizes online gambling.
 In early 2015, Adelson publicly backed a bill introduced in the U.S. House of Representatives.
-The legislation, named the Restore America's Wire Act, has been met with mixed reviews by the Republican Party.
+The legislation, named the Restore America's Wire Act, was met with mixed reviews by the Republican Party.